 It turns out that we can substantially simplify the exposition without losing substance of the analysis by fixing the signal and behavior of the board and the behavior of the PA.
 The board receives a signal and then makes a recommendation.
 We let the board's signal be always b (for board).
-We fix the board's behavior by assuming it makes the proposal according to its signal, i.e., it has received signal b and now proposes action B. Likewise, we fix the PA's behavior to set fee f > 0 and recommend according to its signal, i.e., it recommends for if it has received signal b (for board) and it recommends against if it has received signal a (against board).
+We fix the board's behavior by assuming it makes the proposal according to its signal, i.e., it has received signal b and now proposes action B. Likewise, we fix the PA's behavior to set fee f > 0 and recommend according to its signal, i.e., it recommends for if it has received signal b (for board) and it recommends against if it has received signal b (against board).

 These simplifications do not affect the substance of our analysis and results.
 Since the board, like the shareholders, aims at maximizing firm value, revealing its signal to help shareholders decide for the optimal policy is in its own interest.
 The proxy advisor, in turn, can generate profits only from helping individual shareholders to make a decision that is even more informed than it would be without the PA.
-The reason is that the shareholders'
+The reason is that the shareholders' willingness to pay for proxy advice depends only on the PA's contribution to the informedness of the vote.
+Hence, the optimal strategy of the PA is to reveal its true signal whenever asked to do so, and to set the fee f equal to the shareholder's willingness to pay for this revelation.
+If the willingness to pay is negative, the PA will be driven out of the market.
+In our setting, the PA stimulates rather than crowds out own research for any given fee that allows the PA to be in the market.
+Thus, the PA's profit maximization does not conflict with efficiency.
+Hence, explicitly including a strategic PA and an endogenous fee does not add any interesting results in our setting.
+These insights are captured by our simplifying assumptions, to focus the analysis on the main implications of the model.

-&lt;sup>10Relaxing this assumption would change the timing of our model such that shareholders have to decide simultaneously about subscribing to the PA and about investing in own research.
+The timeline, which is illustrated by Figure 1, summarizes the simplified setup.
+At t = 0 nature draws a state of the world and signals for all potential recipients of signals.
+At t = 1 each shareholder decides whether to pay the fee for the PA's report.
+Those who pay the fee receive the truthful vote recommendation which is equivalent to learning the PA's signal.
+At simultaneously about subscribing to the PA and about investing in own research.
 That is the assumption in Malenko and Malenko (2019).
 We discuss the consequences of making this assumption in our model in Section 5.3 and provide the corresponding results in Supplementary Online Material (SOM) Section 1.3.

-&lt;sup>11This will exclude strategies that depend on the label of the alternative, such as always voting yes for alternative A and no for alternative B independent of which alternative the board has proposed.
+$^{15}$ This will exclude strategies that depend on the label of the alternative, such as always voting yes for alternative A and no for alternative B independent of which alternative the board has proposed.

-&lt;sup>12In Section 5.4, we discuss to which extent, and with which implications, a re-interpretation of our model covers conflicts of interest between board and shareholders.
+&lt;sup>16In Section 5.4, we discuss to which extent, and with which implications, a re-interpretation of our model covers conflicts of interest between board and shareholders.